Accreditation and certification

 Contact us if you need more information or support for the Accreditation process;

-- Lists of current accreditations for Operators (networks);
+- List of current accreditations for Operators (networks)

-- Lists of current accreditations for RCS client manufacturers (clients);
+- List of current accreditations for RCS client manufacturers (clients)

-- Lists of current accreditations for RCS secondary client manufacturers; and
+- List of current accreditations for RCS secondary client manufacturers

-- Lists of current accreditations for API-based RCS products.
+- List of current accreditations for API-based RCS products.

 Obtaining a Global Certification Forum (GCF) certificate

-As of November 1 2014, manufacturers of RCS 5.1 v2/joyn Blackbird devices and clients must apply for a licence to use the service mark joyn, based on their Certification by GCF.
+As of 30 March 2017, manufacturers of RCS 5.1 v2/joyn Blackbird devices and clients must apply for Certification to the GCF.

-Providers of RCS 5.1v2/joyn Blackbird devices or clients will be granted a joyn licence based on GCF certification, assuming that the certificate has been obtained after 1 November 2014 and that it includes mandatory tests for RCS certification.
+Providers of RCS 5.1v2/joyn Blackbird devices or clients will be granted formal recognition of their implementation’s maturity and interoperability based on GCF certification, assuming that the certificate has been obtained after 30 March 2017 and that it includes mandatory tests for RCS certification.

-In most cases, it is sufficient to provide a copy of the GCF certificate to the GSMA in order to be granted a joyn licence.
+In most cases, it is sufficient to provide a copy of the GCF certificate to the GSMA in order for the formal recognition to be granted.
 However, there are certain circumstances where additional conditions apply:

-If you have not previously accredited an RCS client/device
+1: If the devise or client has not previously been accredited an RCS client/device

-A User Experience (UX) self-assessment matrix for joyn Blackbird.
+- A User Experience (UX) self-assessment matrix for joyn Crane Priority Release.

-Please note that these traces and the UX matrix are for the GSMA’s information only and no further action will be needed for you to obtain the licence.
+Please note that these traces and the UX matrix are for GSMA information only and no further action will be required.

 Contact GCF if you need more information or support for the certification process.